EddieAbbondanzio/eddieabbondanz.io/content/post/xj/unibody-rust-repair-part-19/index.md

 ![](images/55.jpg)
 ![](images/56.jpg)

-While the blater was out I cleaned up some pieces of the front door hinges that I had been meaning to address for awhile.
+While the blaster was out I cleaned up some pieces of the front door hinges that I had been meaning to address for awhile.
 ![](images/57.jpg)

 ## Fresh Epoxy To Protect Everything